 - Red Blood Cells: Supply oxygen to the whole body.

-When is Blood Transfusion Require
+When is Blood Transfusion Required?

 - During Pregnancy